hobiseven/Marlin_2.0.X_Beta_Alfawise_Ux0/README.md

 This is the initial commit of the Marlin 2.0.X code port to Alfawise Ux0 boards.
 ONLY COMPILES with STM32 5.3.0 Libs or above

-This is based on a Marlin2.0.x_bugfix pull 14th April 2019 + custom code modified from JMZ52 + Hobi code specific for Alfawise
+This is based on a Marlin2.0.x_bugfix pull 14th April 2019 + custom code modified from JMZ52 + Hobi code specific for Alfawise.
+Marlin code has then be synched to 03rd May 2019, and they have already merged a part of our common changes.

 To build the code, you need to install Vscode + Platformio.
 Detailled tutorial in French available at that URL :